 Due to its geographical location, San Marino is easily accessible by land via most cities in Italy.
 Also, because of its political ties with Italy, San Marino has open borders with Schengen countries and requires no visa from EU passport holders.

 As an independent European Micro-State – like the Vatican and Monaco – San Marino has peculiar policies and is not a part of the EU.
 Although it is also not an official member of the Schengen Area, both its geographical position and close relations to Italy allows San Marino to have open borders with the other Schengen Member States.

-Being such a small independent territory, San Marino wasn’t directly affected by the terrorist attacks and immigration crisis that sparked in Europe in 2015 and 2016.
 However, its strong ties to Italy – which is both a Schengen and EU member – makes it so that any change in European immigration policies has an impact on the country.

 Hence, when the European Commission announced the introduction of a new border control system – named ETIAS – the government of San Marino supported the decision.
 The ETIAS consists of an online application for screening all non-EU travellers prior to their arrival at a European border.

 The European Travel and Information Authorization System will be implemented in all Schengen territory, but it won’t affect travel regulations with non-Schengen EU countries.
 On the other hand, nationals of countries like Canada or the US, which are enlisted in the Schengen visa-free program, will be subjected to applying for an ETIAS when travelling to San Marino as of 2021.